Best Travel Tips for Scotland

 However, Scotland offers so, so, much more to visitors, and I suggest branching out your trip as much as possible.
 Read as much as you can before departure.

 Personally, I could hang out in Scotland forever, but my practical advice is for you to spend at least a week exploring Scotland and including a variety of regions in your itinerary.
-Here are some of my suggestions, but keep in mind this list isn’t exclusive:
+Diversity is one of the top travel tips for Scotland that I can give you.
+Here are some of my suggestions for the best places in Scotland, but keep in mind this list isn’t exclusive:

 - Orkney Islands: These islands are located near the far north of Scotland.
 See the Ring of Brodgar or Skara Brae, a UNESCO World Heritage site and Europe’s most complete neolithic village.